ChloeL-E/little-pont-msp4/README.md

 ## Structure

 There are 7 main apps within Little Pont: home, profiles, products, bag, checkout, instructor and contact which make up the full site.
 All templates within these apps are extended from a base template.
 The base template comprises of the navigation bar and footer.
-Below is a breakdown of the main site deatures.
+Below is a breakdown of the main site features.

 -   ### Features